-If you live in an apartment, the freehold owner of the block is responsible for the maintenance of the common parts and the exterior of the building.
+If you live in an apartment, the freehold owner of the block is responsible for the general maintenance and upkeep of the building e.g communal cleaning, communal lighting and heating, lift servicing.
 The cost of any work will be passed on to you in your service charge payments.
+You will remain 100% responsible for service charges.
 You are responsible for undertaking any maintenance or repairs to the inside of the apartment including any pipes, electrical wiring and glass in all windows and doors.